 How to Celebrate Children’s Day in Japan

-Whereas Children’s Day in the world means to celebrate and protect human rights for children, tje Japanese Children’s Day is deeply connected to Shintoism – the indigenous religion of Japan.
-Children’s Day in Japan was originally only for boys while Hinamatsuri is celebrating healthy life of the girls.
-It used to be a traditional event carried out to ward off the evil spirits.
+Whereas Children’s Day in the world means to celebrate and protect human rights for children, the Japanese Children’s Day is deeply connected to Shintoism – the indigenous religion of Japan.
+Children’s Day in Japan was originally only for boys while Hinamatsuri celebrates the healthy life of girls.
+It used to be a traditional event carried out to ward off evil spirits.
 So, what do we do to celebrate Children’s Day in Japan?

 Display traditional “Kabuto” (兜) ornament

-One of the most famous way to celebrate Children’s Day in Japan is to display traditional ornaments such as Kabuto (兜) and Gogatsu-ningyo (五月人形).
+One of the most famous ways to celebrate Children’s Day in Japan is to display traditional ornaments such as Kabuto (兜) and Gogatsu-ningyo (五月人形).
 Kabuto is a traditional samurai helmet often with the most beautiful decorations.
-Gogatsu-ningyo refers to Japanese warrior dolls equipped with armor and Japanese sword.
-People display them at home, hoping a healthy growth of boys.
-It can be regarded equivalent to Hina-ningyo (ひな人形), traditional beautiful dolls for Hinamatsuri on March 3rd.
+Gogatsu-ningyo refers to Japanese warrior dolls equipped with armor and a Japanese sword.
+People display them at home, hoping for a healthy growth of boys.
+It can be regarded as equivalent to Hina-ningyo (ひな人形), traditional beautiful dolls for Hinamatsuri on March 3rd.

 How to make Kabuto with Origami